 The size of the abrasive is also an important factor in affecting the rate and efficiency of cleaning.
-In general terms, fine grades are efficient in cleaning relatively new steelwork, whereas coarse grades may be required for heavily corroded surfaces.
+In general terms, fine grades are efficient in cleaning relatively new steelwork.
+However you may require coarse grades for corrosion heavy surfaces.

 A rust remover on pitted steel with the use of a fine grade abrasive is often more effective.
 This is due to it being able to penetrate the pitted areas in the metal easier than large particles.
-Depending upon the condition of the steel surface, a mixture of grades may be required initially to break down and remove mill scale and clean in pitted areas.
+Depending upon the condition of the steel surface, you may require a mixture of grades to initially to break down, remove mill scale and clean in pitted areas.

-Soda blasting however, is a more delicate process used for the restoration.
-As a non destructive cleaning method, soda blasting is generally used for masonry restoration, paint and varnish stripping, boat hull cleaning and even tooth cleaning in dentists!
+Soda blasting however, is a more delicate process you can use for the restoration.
+As a non destructive cleaning method, you can use soda blasting for masonry restoration.
+It is also suitable for paint and varnish stripping, and boat hull cleaning.
+You can even use it for dental tooth cleaning!
 Soda blasting was the process used during the conservation and restoration of the Statue of Liberty during the 1980’s and if you are a regular viewer of Car S.O.S you would have heard of this method being used on classic cars.

 Hand and Power Tool Cleaning (St Grades)

 Surface cleaning by hand tools such as scrapers or with a wire brush is relatively ineffective in removing mill scale or as a rust remover.
 Power tools offer a slight improvement over manual methods and these methods can be approximately 30% to 50% effective.
-However, they are not usually utilised for new steel work fabrications.
+However, you do not not usually utilise these for new steel work fabrications.